FAQ – Ticketing

 When does the singles final start?

-This year 2018 the singles final schedule is at 4,00pm.
+This year 2019 the singles final schedule is not defined yet.
 The doubles final is usually held before the singles final on the Center Court, probably at 1.00pm.
 Once again, please check out the schedule at the end of the previous competition day.

 How many matches can I watch with my Ticket or Event Pass?